taniaroussou/Graph-ADT/README.md

 - UGShortestPath(hash, vertex1, vertex2): Returns the shortest path (list of vertices) between the given ones using Dijkstra’s algorithm.
 Returns an empty list if there is no such path.
 - UGDestroy(graph): Destroys the graph by freeing all reserved memory.

+# Compile and run commands

+Compile: `make`
+Run: `./graph`

 > *This implementation: is based on a hash table with seperate chaining, uses adjacency lists and vertices are considered strings.*

 # Hash Table ADT
 Implementation of a hash table with seperate chaining.
-Keys are always strings and data to be inserted can be anything.
+The keys are always strings and the data to be inserted can be of any type.

 # Basic operations
-- HTCreate(): creates an empty hash
+- HTCreate(): Creates an empty hash
-- HTSize(hash): returns the number of elements in the hash
+- HTSize(hash): Returns the number of elements in the hash
-- HTGet(hash, key, pitem): searches for key in the hash.
+- HTGet(hash, key, pitem): Searches for key in the hash.
 If found, returns true and copies the item in the pitem pointer passed as argument.
-- HTInsert(hash, key, item): inserts a key (with its item) in the hash (replace if exists)
+- HTInsert(hash, key, item): Inserts a key (with its item) in the hash (replace if exists)
-- HTRemove(hash, key): removes the key from the hash
+- HTRemove(hash, key): Removes the key from the hash
-- HTVisit(hash, visit) : calls visit(hash, key, item) for all entries in the hash (in arbitrary order). visit is a function given by the user.
+- HTVisit(hash, visit) : Calls visit(hash, key, item) for all entries in the hash (in arbitrary order). visit is a function given by the user.
-- HTDestroy(hash): destroys the hash by freeing all reserved memory.
+- HTDestroy(hash): Destroys the hash by freeing all reserved memory.

+# Compile and run commands

+Compile: `make`
+Run: `./hash_table`